sebastiaanbrand/q-sylvan-benchmarks/artifact/README.md

 - Install Docker as described at https://docs.docker.com/get-docker/.

-- The artifact contains all files to build the docker image from scratch as follows.
+- The artifact contains all files to build the Ddocker image from scratch as follows.
 In the base directory of the artifact execute the following command to generate the `q-sylvan-atva25-artifact-img` Docker image.
 This will take 5~10 minutes.